nikolaizombie1/waytrogen/README.md

 ## Usage
 The `waytrogen` command can be used the terminal to launch the application or be launched using an application launcher.

-The `waytrogen --restore` command can be used to restore previously set wallpapers.
+The `waytrogen --restore` or `waytrogen -r` command can be used to restore previously set wallpapers.

+The `waytrogen --list` or `waytrogen -l` command prints, to standard output, the current state of wallpaper changers in JSON format

+The `waytrogen --external_script` or `waytrogen -e` command passes an external executable script to `waytrogen`.
+It executes after a wallpaper has changed and is passed the following arguments:
+1. The `monitor` that the wallpaper was set to.
+2. The `path` of the wallpaper.
+3. The `complete state` of the currently set wallpapers.

 ## Credits
 The logo shape is from [Inconify Tabler](https://icon-sets.iconify.design/tabler/) atom.